Ticketing Guide

 *Optional seats and ancillaries can be added during either booking or ticketing, or in a separate workbench session, per the support noted in the Seats and Ancillaries guides.

-The following diagram illustrates the general structure of Ticket Commit response - this is the same as the Reservation Retrieve request and response.
+The following diagram illustrates the general structure of workbench commit response for ticketing - this is the same as the Reservation Retrieve request and response.
 Note this diagram includes the Payment object, which is returned only after ticketing.

-Although the workbench commit step at the end of the ticketing process does not require a message payload, AirReservation supports a payload or parameter for any of the following optional actions at commit.
+Although the workbench commit step at the end of the ticketing process does not require a message payload, AirReservation supports the following optional actions at commit.
 These optional payloads are detailed in the Workbench Commit API Reference.

 Accept Involuntary Schedule Change